 Tips To Make a Timetable for a 10th-standard Student

 Each student is unique.
 Their requirements, advantages, disadvantages, and lifestyles vary.
 Therefore, each student should plan their home study time for the Class 10 examinations.
 Here are some tips for making a class 10 timetable.

-- Set aside specific time for each activity – Give each task its own time, whether it is revising, practise problems, taking mock examinations, or learning new ideas.
+Set aside specific time for each activity – Give each task its own time, whether it is revising, practicing problems, taking mock examinations, or learning new ideas.

 Make achievable targets – A challenging unit cannot be finished in one day.
 Additionally, you cannot finish the CBSE class 10 syllabus in a week.
 Therefore, while creating a study schedule, be sure to select goals that are both attainable and practical.
 Setting up weekly or monthly study goals is preferable.